-A Financial asset is measured at the amortized cost if both the following conditions are met:

-- (i) The LLP's business model objective for managing the financial asset is to hold financial assets in order to collect contractual cash flows; and - (ii) The contractual terms of the Financial asset give rise on specified dates to cash Flows that are solely payments of principal and interest on the principal amount outstanding.
+- (a) Phranical assets measured at animized cost if both the following conditions are met: (i) The LLP's business model objective for managing the financial asset is to bold financial assets in order to collect contractual cash flows; and - (ii) The contractual terms of the Financial asset give rise on specified dates to cash Flows that are solely payments of principal and interest on the principal amount outstanding.

-This category applies to cash and cash equivalents, other bank balances, trade receivables, loans and other financial assets of the LLP.
+This category applies to eash and eash equivalents, other bank balances, trade receivables, loans and other financial assets of the LLP.
 Such financial assets are subsequently measured at amortized cost using the effective interest method.
 Under the effective interest method, the future cash receipts are exactly discounted to the initial recognition value using the effective interest rate.
 The cumulative amortization using the effective interest method of the difference between the initial recognition amount and the maturity amount is added to the initial recognition value (net of principal repayments, if any) of the financial asset over the relevant period of the financial asset to arrive at the amortized cost at each reporting date.
 The corresponding effect of the amortization under effective interest method is recognized as interest income over the relevant period of the financial asset.
 The same is included under other income in the Statement of Profit and Loss.
 The amortized cost of a financial asset is also adjusted for loss allowance, if any.